Sunday, 19 March 2023

 My first encounter with a shoveler was many years ago, when at school we formed a bird club and our first expedition was to St James's Park in London, whose collection of exotic waterfowl was a revelation after the mallards at my local park's lake.
 I can recall my innocent wonder and delight on seeing a male shoveler in its exotic plumage for the first time and ever since I have held a special affection for them.

 Shovelers as the name implies possess an outlandish bill, a spade like appendage, broader at the tip than at its base.
-This would be thought to render them unattractive and a freak but in fact it is quite the opposite.The bright tortoiseshell colours of the drake's plumage ameliorate the impact of the bill's appearance, putting it in a harmonious context with the rest of the bird's brightly coloured body.
+This would be thought to render them unattractive and a freak but in fact it is quite the opposite.The bright tortoiseshell colours of the drake's plumage ameliorate the impact of the bill's appearance, putting it in a harmonious juxtaposition with the bird's brightly coloured body.
 A body that is small and compact, this emphasised by the huge bill that is longer than its head

 After a while I put the camera down and watched the shovelers going about their lives, letting my mind slip into a freefall of thinking about them.